Niittyv/Security-Homelab/README.md

 I booted up the VM with the .ISO installation disk attached.
 I selected my VM's internal network as LAN and the external bridged network as WAN.
 I had the option to choose between ZFS and UFS for a filesystem.
 I decided to go with UFS because it is more suitable for my lightweight firewall/router setup which doesn't require the extra features provided by ZFS.
 UFS is more simpler and uses less memory compared to ZFS.

-After the installation was complete I configured the LAN-interface IP-addresses.
+After the installation was complete I configured LAN-interface IP-addresses.
 I set the LAN host IP-addresses to range between 10.10.10.1-50 (255.255.255.0 subnet mask).
 I don't see a need to configure an IPv6-address for my LAN.
 I enabled DHCP-server for the LAN.
 Here is a screenshot of the PFSense console:

 ![kuva](https://github.com/user-attachments/assets/411948e8-35e7-47cf-b794-a91ecfeedfe6)